Be careful using this money-saving car rental trick

 It used to be a reliable money-saving car rental trick: Reserve a vehicle at an off-airport location and take an Uber or taxi over.
 You can easily knock off 10 percent or more in airport fees.

-Car rental customers who have tried this money-saving trick recently have reported having to pay concession fees to U.S. airports even if they didn’t use an airport rental location.
+A few years ago, when this story first appeared, I reported that car rental customers who tried this money-saving trick reported having to pay concession fees to U.S. airports — even if they didn’t use an airport rental location.
 The charges have been quietly imposed by municipalities in an apparent effort to boost revenue.
-In the process, airports are curtailing a strategy for saving a few dollars on a car rental — unless you’re prepared to lie about your itinerary.
+In the process, airports are curtailing a strategy for saving a few dollars on a car rental unless you’re prepared to lie about your itinerary.

 Consider what happened to Art Kraus in Salt Lake City recently.
 When he arrived at a downtown location to pick up a rental vehicle, an Enterprise representative said he would have to declare whether he’d flown into Salt Lake City.
 If he answered yes, he’d have to pay an 11 percent fee in addition to the $322 rental charge.

+Why?
 Kraus, a retired federal employee, says the Enterprise employee told him that the city adopted the fee policy “to prevent people from avoiding airport rental fees by flying in and then renting off-airport.”
+(Related: How safe is your rental car?
+Here’s how to know before you go.)

-Laura Bryant, a spokeswoman for Enterprise, also attributes the airport charge, which has become common for off-airport locations, to local authorities who don’t want customers dodging airport fees.
+An Enterprise spokeswoman also attributes the airport charge, which has become common for off-airport locations, to local authorities who don’t want customers dodging airport fees.

-“When you pick up a car, you have to show your driver’s license,” Bryant says.
+“When you pick up a car, you have to show your driver’s license,” she told me at the time.
 “If they see an out-of-state license, they’ll ask if you flew in.
 If you flew in, you have to pay the airport fee.”

 Even if you didn’t get there in an airport courtesy van?
 “Even then,” Bryant says.